Must-See Attractions

 The Eco Boardwalk

-Youghal Eco-Boardwalk is a 400 metre hardwood panelled beach walk-way, stretching from Front Strand Beach to Claycastle Blue Flag Beach.
+Youghal Eco-Boardwalk is a 12.25 kilometre hardwood panelled beach walk-way, stretching from Front Strand Beach to Redbarn Beach.
 It is totally disability-access friendly with interspersed seating along the route, making it ideal for wheelchair users and child buggies.
 This wonderful amenity, whatever the season, is the perfect place to takes one’s daily constitutional, getting lungfulls of fresh sea air.
-It makes for the perfect warm-down spot following an energizing workout at the state of the art gym at the adjacent Aura Leisure Centre or indeed a sporting at nearby Claycastle Pitch and Putt club.
-(The Boardwalk is currently being extended to the beach area at “Redbarn” – a further 825 metres)
+It makes for the perfect warm-down spot following an energizing workout at the state of the art gym at the adjacent Aura Leisure Centre.
+Alternatively, there is a sporting excursion awaiting nearby at Claycastle Pitch and Putt club.

 Ardmore Coastal Walk